prodrig/nanoRISCV-mc-2db/README.md

    - *rd* means reading from a storage element.
 Currently, applied only the external memory.
    - *i* means increment.
 Currently, applied only the Program Counter (PC).
 - ELEM is the name of the element, eg. RBANK is the Register Bank, PC is the Program Counter
 - FROMTO is a composed name.
 FROM is always the name of the source element, TO is the name of the destination element or bus.
-For example, tRB1D1 is the tristate control signal that connects the output of the register bank read output 1 (RB1) and the data bus 1 (D1).
+For example, tRB1D is the tristate control signal that connects the output of the register bank read output 1 (RB1) and the data bus 1 (D).

 Apart from the signals for the external memory interface, the CPU receives only two signals:
 1. RST.
 High-level asynchronous reset input.
 This input is asserted high at the beginning of the simulation to initialize the internal elements of the CPU.